What is the Metabolism Module?

 The Metabolism Module in ADMET Predictor allows you to predict:

-- Cytochrome P450 metabolites for nine CYP isoforms
+- Cytochrome P450 sites of metabolism and metabolites for nine CYP isoforms

 - CYP kinetic parameters (Km, Vmax, CLint) for the five major drug metabolizing CYPs